A Professional Chef's Response to My Request For Help With Homemade Pizza

-As I mentioned in my Bermuda Pizza blog, I was going to do some more research on making great homemade pizza.
-I did a little research and found Chef Ruth Gresser, owner and chef at Pizzeria Paradiso in Washington, DC.
+As I mentioned in my Bermuda Pizza blog, I was going to do some more research on making fantastic homemade pizza.
+So I researched and found Chef Ruth Gresser, owner and chef at Pizzeria Paradiso in Washington, DC.

 Chef Gresser is considered by many to be one of the best pizza makers around.
-She gets high praises from The Washington Post and The Washington Business Journal as well as Zaget's Guide.
-As a graduate of Madeleine Kamman's Classical and Modern French Cooking School in Glen, NH, Ruth has been a chef demonstrator for The Smithsonian Institution as well as a guest chef at Chez Panisse in Berkeley, California.
+She gets high praise from The Washington Post, The Washington Business Journal, and Zaget's Guide.
+As a Madeleine Kamman's Classical and Modern French Cooking School graduate in Glen, NH, Ruth has been a chef demonstrator for The Smithsonian Institution and a guest chef at Chez Panisse in Berkeley, California.

-Chef Gresser has put together a series of cooking videos on making pizza that I will be posting on my web site.
+Chef Gresser has compiled a series of cooking videos on making pizza that I will post on my website.
 You can see the first three on making pizza dough by hand and with a mixer here.

 Here is Chef Gresser's response to my email.
-There is a lot of great information in it for anyone who enjoys making pizza at home.
+There is excellent information for anyone who enjoys making pizza at home.

 I find that the three main factors contributing to the final pizza you make are

-The discussions proceed from there to the variations due to the different ingredients used, the rising times and temperatures, and the cooking methods used.
+The discussions proceed to the variations due to the different ingredients used, the rising times and temperatures, and the cooking methods used.

-I believe that the dough should be soft, supple and well hydrated.
-This kind of dough requires less movement to stretch and results in a nice oven spring and an open structure in the crust.
-Because the dough is easy to work, you can stretch the dough using either a rolling pin, or your hands, or a combination of the two.
+The dough should be soft, supple, and well-hydrated.
+This kind of dough requires less movement to stretch and results in a lovely oven spring and an open structure in the crust.
+Also, because the dough is easy to work, you can stretch the dough using either a rolling pin, your hands, or a combination of the two.

 Finally, there is a wide temperature range to be discussed, with the minimum temperature needed to make a pizza of the quality I believe you are looking for being 600-650 degrees.
 The range goes from there to 800 or 900 degrees.
-We cook our pizza at 650 degrees, and the pizzas take about 5 minutes to cook.
+We cook our pizza at 650 degrees, which takes about 5 minutes to cook.

 The higher the temperature, the less time the top of the pizza will take to cook.
-This obviously means that the crust needs to be completely cooked that same timeframe.
-We keep our temperature on the lower side because the pizza we make is not too thin in the center and has a corona that is bready in style of crumb and texture.
-By cooking it at a relatively lower temperature, the crust is given time to cook thoroughly without scorching excessively.
+This means the crust must be thoroughly cooked in that same time frame.
+We keep our temperature on the lower side because our pizza is not too thin in the center and has a corona that is bready in the style of crumb and texture.
+Cooking it at a relatively lower temperature gives the crust time to cook thoroughly without scorching excessively.

-As I said earlier the conversation continues from here.
-I would suggest you focus on these three areas first and develop a pizza that you find appealing.
-If you still think that your pizza can use improvement, start experimenting with different flours, leavens and risings.
+As I said earlier, the conversation continues from here.
+I suggest you first focus on these three areas and develop a pizza that you find appealing.
+If you still think your pizza can improve, experiment with different flours, leavens, and risings.

-Hope this is helpful and I look forward to hearing back regarding your results.
+I hope this is helpful and look forward to hearing from you about your results.

 Have fun and Eat Your Pizza,